 Note: This program qualifies for a tuition discount of nearly $4,500 for residents of CT, RI and VT through the New England Regional Student Program.

-Because Aging Studies is an interdisciplinary program, you’ll take courses and work with professors in Psychology, Rehabilitation Services, Mathematics (statistics) and Sciences.
+Because Aging Studies is an interdisciplinary program, you’ll take courses and work with professors in Psychology, Rehabilitation Services, Mathematics (statistics) and Chemistry.
 In your junior or senior year, you will also participate in a hands-on field experience or independent research project.

 UMF students have participated in a variety of internships and field experiences relevant to aging issues, including: